20 Top-Rated Attractions & Places to Visit in the Haut-Vaucluse, Provence

 In a pastoral landscape at the foot of Mont Ventoux, Vaison-la-Romaine (30 kilometers from Orange) is distinguished as one of the "Plus Beaux Détours de France" ("Most Beautiful Detours in France).
-The town has a medieval section, with quaint cobblestone streets and old churches, but is most well known for its extensive ancient ruins dating from the 1st century BC to the 4th century AD, including two remarkable excavation sites.
+The town has a medieval section, with quaint cobblestone streets and old churches, but is most well known for its extensive ancient ruins, dating from the 1st century BC to the 4th century AD, including two remarkable excavation sites.
 The Quartier de Puymin archaeological site is a gently sloping hillside laid out like a park with oak and cypress trees.
-The foundations of ancient Roman houses, the House of the Messii and the Portico of Pompey were uncovered here, along with the remains of an ancient Temple and the 1st-century Roman theater (now used as an open-air performance venue).
-The statues seen on this site are copies of the originals, which are in the Musée Théo Desplans, in the heart of the archaeological ruins.
-This antiquities museum displays the objects from the Roman dwellings and Gallo-Roman pottery.
+The foundations of ancient Roman houses, the House of the Messii and the Portico of Pompey were uncovered here, along with the remains of an ancient temple and the 1st-century Roman theater (now used as an open-air performance venue).
+The statues seen on this site are copies of the originals, which are in the Musée Théo Desplans, an antiquities museum in the heart of the archaeological ruins that displays the objects from the Roman dwellings and Gallo-Roman pottery.
 In the Quartier de la Villasse archaeological site, visitors can see a carefully paved Roman street featuring gutters.
 In some places mosaic floors are visible under a protective covering.

 Nestled in the rolling hills of Vaucluse (16 kilometers away from Vaison-la-Romaine) in between the French Alps and the Mediterranean Sea, Nyons is listed as a "Plus Beaux Détours de France" (Most Beautiful Detours of France).
 Nyons is also classified as a "Site Remarquable du Goût" (Site Remarkable for Taste) because of its wonderful regional cuisine and Appellation d'Origine Contrôlée (Appellation of Origin Controlled) olive oil produced from the "Tanche" black olive variety that grows in the local olive groves.
 Equally rich in history, Nyons has retained its medieval ramparts and vestiges of a castle built during the Crusade period.
 Much of the village was built for the pilgrims.
 The 16th-century Eglise Saint-Vincent contains a precious Virgin statue and a nativity painting attributed to Ribera.
-The 13th-century Chapel Notre-Dame de Bon Secours at Place de la Chapelle offers breathtaking views of the countryside.
+The 13th-century Chapel Notre-Dame de Bon Secours at Place de la Chapelle offers sensational views of the countryside.

-In the heart of Haut-Vaucluse along the Alzon River, Carpentras was the capital of the Comtat Venaissin and has a fascinating heritage.
-Standing at the center of Carpentras is the Cathédrale Saint-Siffrein.
-This Flamboyant Gothic cathedral was built between 1406 and 1519.
-One of the cathedral's most unusual features is the South Doorway known as the Porte Juive (Jews' Gate).
-This ornate Gothic doorway was designed as the entrance for Jews who wished to be baptized.
-Enter the cathedral to experience the awe-inspiring nave, a richly decorated sanctuary.
-Near the cathedral are the remains of a 1st-century Roman triumphal arch.
-Carpentras has a historic Synagogue (at the Place de la Mairie), one of the oldest remaining synagogues in France and still in use today.
-This building is testimony to the town's ancient Jewish community, which was protected by the Papacy during an era of persecution in France.
-The synagogue was built in 1367 and restored in the 18th century.
-The sanctuary exemplifies ornate Baroque style.
-The ritual baths (known as "mikvé"), and a kosher bakery.
+In the heart of Haut-Vaucluse along the Alzon River, Carpentras was the capital of the Comtat Venaissin.
+Standing at the center of Carpentras is the Flamboyant Gothic Cathédrale Saint-Siffrein, built between 1406 and 1519.
+One of the cathedral's most unusual features is the South Doorway known as the Porte Juive (Jews' Gate), an ornate Gothic doorway designed as the entrance for Jews who wished to be baptized.
+Enter the cathedral to experience the breathtaking nave, a richly decorated sanctuary.
+Carpentras also has a historic synagogue (at the Place Maurice Charretier), the oldest Jewish house of worship in France that is still in use.
+Built in 1367 and restored in the 18th century, the synagogue features an ornate Baroque sanctuary, ritual baths (known as "mikvé"), and a kosher bakery.
 The synagogue is still in use today but is open to the public for visits Monday through Thursday and outside of Jewish holidays.
 In August, the synagogue hosts a Jewish Music Festival that attracts many locals and tourists.

 10 Medieval Venasque

-The medieval hilltop village of Venasque (listed as one of France's "Most Beautiful Villages") is 11 kilometers southeast of Carpentras in the old "Comtat Venaissin" county, an especially picturesque area of the Haut-Vaucluse countryside.
-The location provided protection through the centuries, as the hilltop position proved to be virtually impregnable to invaders.
-Testimony to Venasque's ancient past are the Tours Romaines, towers built to defend against the invasions of the Saracens, placed in the one area where the town was vulnerable.
-From the Esplanade in front of the towers are splendid views of the Dentelles de Montmirail mountains and Mont Ventoux.
+The enchanting medieval perched village of Venasque (listed as one of France's "Most Beautiful Villages") is 11 kilometers southeast of Carpentras in the old "Comtat Venaissin" county, an especially scenic area of the Haut-Vaucluse countryside.
+The town's dramatic hilltop position proved to be virtually impregnable to invaders throughout the centuries.
+Today, the main draw of the location is the chance to admire superb views of the Dentelles de Montmirail mountains and Mont Ventoux.
 In this awe-inspiring natural setting, the village is filled with fascinating religious buildings.
 The Baptistère has the distinction of being the oldest religious site in France.
 Built in the 6th century (and renovated in later centuries) on the site of an ancient Roman temple, the Baptistry is shaped like a Greek cross and decorated with arches featuring repurposed ancient columns.
-Another noteworthy monument is the 13th-century Eglise Notre-Dame, a Romanesque church, which possesses a celebrated Crucifixion painting that is considered a masterpiece.
-The work of an artist from the Ecole d'Avignon.
-This masterpiece was restored in 1937 by workshops at the Louvre Museum.
+Also noteworthy is the 11th-century Eglise Notre-Dame de Venasque, a Romanesque church that possesses a celebrated Crucifixion painting that is considered a masterpiece.
+The work of an artist from the Ecole d'Avignon, the painting was restored in 1937 by workshops at the Louvre Museum.

-About 30 kilometers east of Avignon in a picturesque valley, the little village of Fontaine-de-Vaucluse is well-known for its beautiful natural springs.
+About 30 kilometers east of Avignon, in a lush valley, the little village of Fontaine-de-Vaucluse is well-known for its natural springs.
 Another claim to fame: the 14th-century Italian poet and humanist Petrarch lived here.
 Petrarch was born in Arezzo, Italy but took up residence in Avignon and later withdrew to Fontaine-de-Vaucluse to focus on his literary pursuits.
-The Musée Francesco Petrarca educates visitors about the life and literary works of Petrarch, known as the "Prince of Poets."
+The Musée-Bibliothèque François Pétrarque educates visitors about the life and literary works of Petrarch, known as the "Prince of Poets."
 The museum contains rare editions of manuscripts and a section devoted to poet René Char, also from Fontaine-de-Vaucluse.
-The other venerated local figure is Saint Véran, who was Bishop of Cavaillon in the 6th century.
+Another venerated local figure is Saint Véran, who was Bishop of Cavaillon in the 6th century.
 The 12th-century Romanesque church is devoted to Saint Véran, and the crypt houses the Saint's tomb.
-The town is also a vibrant community with a lively Provençal market held every Tuesday.

 The Fontaine de Vaucluse is a resurgent spring at the foot of a limestone rock wall, with its source at the Sorgue River.
 The fresh-water spring is most impressive around April and May when melted snow increases water levels.
 Across from the river on a hilltop are the ruins of the château built by the Bishops of Cavaillon.
 Upwards into the narrowing valley, the river is fringed with ancient plane trees and rushes down in foaming cascades.
 Above a small spring is a tablet memorializing Petrarch and his beloved Laura, who features in many of his poems.